DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 the participants rumored to be seen as extras in soap operas quite often.

-Likewise, officials of Turkey’s first and only marriage agency said they declined an offer from the producers requesting access to their portfolio.
+Likewise, officials of Turkey's first and only marriage agency said they declined an offer from the producers requesting access to their portfolio.

-Even though every TV show is a design, it shouldn’t contradict with its claim.
-Marriage shows claim they set out from the attendance of real people planning their futures’, however there are rumors going around contradicting that.
+Even though every TV show is a design, it shouldn't contradict with its claim.
+Marriage shows claim they set out from the attendance of real people planning their futures', however there are rumors going around contradicting that.
 There is a fiction here with every aspect of it.
 This fiction is aimed to keep these shows on air as long as possible.

-Serap Öztürk’s article has this to say about “Evlilik Programları/Show’ları” (Marriage Programs/Shows) “This staged show receiving disapproval from the individuals of the society continues to be a point of interest.
+Serap Öztürk's article has this to say about "Evlilik Programları/Show'ları" (Marriage Programs/Shows) "This staged show receiving disapproval from the individuals of the society continues to be a point of interest.
 Comments from the audience and the experts of the fiction and nonfiction concept, adds life to the show.
 Life is the